gluster/glusterdocs/Administrator Guide/Managing Volumes.md

 1. To enable bitrot detection for a given volume <VOLNAME>:

-        # gluster volume bitrot <VOLNAME> enable
+    `# gluster volume bitrot <VOLNAME> enable`

     and similarly to disable bitrot use:

-        # gluster volume bitrot <VOLNAME> disable
+    `# gluster volume bitrot <VOLNAME> disable`

-NOTE: Enabling bitrot spanws the Signer & Scrubber daemon per node.
+> NOTE: Enabling bitrot spanws the Signer & Scrubber daemon per node.
 Signer is responsible
       for signing (calculating checksum for each file) an object and scrubber verifies the calculated checksum against the objects data.

 2. Scrubber daemon has three (3) throttling modes that adjusts the rate at which objects are verified.

         # volume bitrot <VOLNAME> scrub-throttle lazy
         # volume bitrot <VOLNAME> scrub-throttle normal
         # volume bitrot <VOLNAME> scrub-throttle aggressive

 3. By default scrubber scrubs the filesystem biweekly.
 It's possible to tune it to scrub based on predefined frequency such as monthly, etc. This can be done as shown below:

         # volume bitrot <VOLNAME> scrub-frequency daily
         # volume bitrot <VOLNAME> scrub-frequency weekly
         # volume bitrot <VOLNAME> scrub-frequency biweekly
         # volume bitrot <VOLNAME> scrub-frequency monthly

-NOTE: Daily scrubbing would not be available with GA release.
+> NOTE: Daily scrubbing would not be available with GA release.

 4. Scrubber daemon can be paused and later resumed when required.
 This can be done as shown below:

-        # volume bitrot <VOLNAME> scrub pause
+    `# volume bitrot <VOLNAME> scrub pause`

-and to resume scrubbing
+   and to resume scrubbing:

-        # volume bitrot <VOLNAME> scrub resume
+    `# volume bitrot <VOLNAME> scrub resume`

-NOTE: Signing cannot be paused (and resumed) and would always be active as long as
+> NOTE: Signing cannot be paused (and resumed) and would always be active as long as
       bitrot is enabled for that particular volume.